Foundations

 • Try the following in the console: 9 * a

-• and this: let b = 7 * a (returns undefined *) and then console.log(b)
+• Now try typing this in the console: let b = 7 * a (returns undefined *) and then console.log(b)

 • If you type percentage in the console and press Enter you should see a value like 0.7719